-Tony Honor for Excellence in Theatre Education
+Excellence in Theatre Education Award

-Demonstrating a positive impact on the lives of students, advancing the theatre profession and a commitment to excellence.
-The winning teacher will receive the "Tony Honor for Excellence in Theatre Education presented by Carnegie Mellon University" on stage at the 2015 Tony Awards.
+The winning educator will receive the "Excellence in Theatre Education Award Presented by Carnegie Mellon University and The Tony Awards" on stage at the 2015 Tony Awards.
 The trip to New York City will be included, plus a financial contribution will be made to the theatre arts program at the winner's school.

 When will the finalists be announced?